Study in London programme

 Assessment during the autumn semester will typically be through coursework and during the spring semester will normally be through examinations.
 The autumn semester will finish at the end of January, so any topics taught up to this time may be included in the assessment.

-The Sir John Cass Faculty of Art, Architecture and Design will not be offering any semester modules, so if you wish to take any modules from this department you'll need to stay for the whole year.
+The Cass will not be offering any semester modules, so if you wish to take any modules from this department you'll need to stay for the whole year.

 The summary list of modules lists all the classes scheduled to run in the coming semesters which Study in London students can take.
 This will allow easier selection of modules than using the entire online catalogue.
 The online catalogue allows you to see the syllabus, assessment methods and reading lists for each class.
 It will also list any prerequisites that you must fulfil in order to take the class.

 Please note the day, time slot and campus that the module is scheduled for.
 You need to work out your own timetable, so make sure that you don't select modules that are taught on the same day and time slot.
-Where there is an option to take a class at Holloway, Moorgate or Aldgate campus, it is up to you to choose.
-You should allow 40 minutes to travel between each campus.
+If you choose classes taking place at different campuses, you should allow 40 minutes to travel between each campus.

 Time slots are given instead of actual class times and are as follows: